acapiv1337/elder-monitor-alert-system/README.md

 # Elderly Monitoring Alert System

-This project implements an elderly monitoring alert system using object detection technology to detect various activities.
+This project implements an elderly monitoring alert system utilizing object detection technology to recognize various activities, including "Bending," "Falling," "Seizure," "Sitting," "Sleeping," and "Standing."
+The model is developed using YOLOv2 from Darkflow library.
+This project is presented for the Object Detection & Localization Fundamentals class by AI Nusantara under the guidance of Ugenteraan Manogaran.

 ## Requirements